tsukumijima/shadowban-eu-backend/README.md

 Please edit the .env file in an editor.

 Run the api server with the following command.
-By default, the API server is listening on port 9001.
+By default, the API server is listening on port 9100.

 ```bash
 # The first time you run it, the container will be created automatically
 $ docker-compose up -d
 ```

-## Note
+## Notes

 The default is to test without login.